Faizan-E-Mustafa/DEExtract/README.md

 ```

 ## Data Preparation:
-Note: The data is already uploaded.
+Note: The data is already uploaded in the repository.
 Skip to [next](#Dashboard) section to start the dashboard

 `dataset_prep.py`: Filter data from MLSUM dataset using topic names and use `VocabExtractor` to extract vocabulary.
 Further details are mentioned in 3.1 of the paper.
 The output is stored in `data/filtered_topics_{dataset_split_name}.json`